CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{< tab "IPv4 ">}}

 In the example commands below, the DHCP server IP address is 172.16.1.102, vlan10 is the SVI for VLAN 10 and the uplinks are swp51 and swp52.
-As per {{<exlink url="https://tools.ietf.org/html/rfc3046" text="RFC 3046">}}, you can specify as many server IP addresses that can fit in 255 octets.

 ```
 cumulus@leaf01:~$ net add dhcp relay interface swp51